-Indigenous groups potentially impacted by the project include the Six Nations of the Grand River and the Haudenosaunee Confederacy.
-Communication was established with Six Nations of the Grand River and the Haudenosaunee Confederacy Chiefs Council.
+Indigenous groups potentially impacted by the project include the Six Nations of the Grand River, the Mississaugas of the Credit First Nation (MCFN), and the Haudenosaunee Confederacy.
+Communication was established with Six Nations of the Grand River, the Mississaugas of the Credit First Nation, and the Haudenosaunee Confederacy Chiefs Council.
 The communication included the Project Description, completed Screening Criteria Checklist, and a request to identify their interest in the project.